CICE-Consortium/Icepack/doc/source/user_guide/ug_testing.rst

 For individual tests, the following command line options can be set

 ``--test`` TESTNAME
      specifies the test type.
-This is probably either smoke or restart but see `icepack.create.case --help` for the latest.
+This is probably either smoke or restart but see `icepack.setup --help` for the latest.
 This is required instead of ``--case``.

 ``--testid`` ID
      specifies the testid.
 This is required for every use of ``--test`` and ``--suite``.
 This is a user defined string that will allow each test to have a unique case and run directory name.
 This is also required.